abuyoyo/AdminMenuPage/README.md

 ## Installation

-Install with [Composer](https://getcomposer.org/) or just drop AdminMenuPage.php into your plugin folder and require it.
+Install with [Composer](https://getcomposer.org/) or just drop AdminPage.php into your plugin folder and require it.

 ```PHP
 // Require the Composer autoloader anywhere in your code.